 - 1. The Engineering Council Seal shall be held securely by the CEO.
 The Seal shall be used where necessary to enable contracts within the delegated authority of the signatories, and a record shall be kept of each use.
 The Seal may also be used for the following: - a.
-To authenticate documents certifying an individual's registration with the Engineering Council; - b.
-To authenticate agreements with national organisations in other jurisdictions, provided such agreements have the authority of the Board; - c.
+To authenticate agreements with national organisations in other jurisdictions, provided such agreements have the authority of the Board; - b.
 To authenticate documents certifying the licences granted to Licensees or Professional Affiliates of the Engineering Council.